mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 x-boats with more versatile couriers.
 In some cases this meant building a new vessel around jump drives removed from x-boats, although later examples were constructed from the keel up.
-Many of these first- generation x-boat replacements, along with scout/ couriers and survey scouts, were sent rimward to equip the Lubbock and Kruse bases.
+Many of these first-generation x-boat replacements, along with scout/ couriers and survey scouts, were sent rimward to equip the Lubbock and Kruse bases.